thecosignstudio/process/_chapters/05-chapter-natalia.md

 | Don’t get too attached to your designs – your teammates’ solutions might be better than yours.
 "%}

-5. Prepare your files properly.

-{% include dosndonts.html dos="
+{% include dosndonts.html introduction="5.
+Prepare your files properly." dos="
 Use consistent naming conventions; standardize the folder naming within Sketch and Photoshop.
 | Use shared text styles and shared colors.
 | Create symbols in Sketch and Smart Objects in Photoshop for recurrent patterns.